How to Create a Sustainable Brand that Sticks to Its Roots

 “The company is not defined by a set of rules, but rather by the decisions and actions,” says John Rogers, the former CMO of Intel and founder of the nonprofit Project: Knowledge.
 “If you try to do everything everyone else is doing, you will always have something not very special.”

-It’s easy to say this, but it takes practice to ensure that every new decision you make or action you take fits your organisation’s overall theme and vision.
+It’s easy to say this, but ensuring that every new decision or action fits your organisation’s overall theme and vision takes practice.

-For a long time, I’ve thought of standards as “brand rules,” which is a very outdated way to think about standards.
+For a long time, I’ve thought of standards as “brand rules,” a very outdated way to think about standards.

-The real value of brand standards is that they can help you define a sustainable brand so that it resonates with your target audience and creates a unified message across all channels.
+The real value of brand standards is that they can help you define a sustainable brand that resonates with your target audience and creates a unified message across all channels.

 Brand standards aim to remove inconsistency from your message and ensure all your communication aligns with principles.
 You should have a core set of values that guide your company’s identity.